KULeuven-COSIC/CryptoNightHaven-FPGA-miner/README.md

 This repository presents our work-in-progress towards a CryptoNight Haven [Varium C1100](https://www.xilinx.com/content/dam/xilinx/publications/product-briefs/varium-c1100-product-brief.pdf) FPGA-miner.
 This project was undertaken in the context of the Xilinx 2021 Adaptive Computing Challenge.

 :warning: The project is still work-in-progress.
-The miner is unfortunately not functional.
+The miner is unfortunately not functional yet.
+The miner works in hardware emulation and RTL simulation.
+In an actual hardware run, results for a 4 MB scratchpad are inconsistent with software-generated testvectors.

 ## Setup